 Hyperbaric oxygen therapy.

 Any patient who is suffering from a chronic or complex wound can benefit from this program.
-Patients currently recieving home care services are also eligible to participate as part of their plan of care.
+Patients currently receiving home care services are also eligible to participate as part of their plan of care.

 The Treatment Process

 Our team of highly trained physicians, nurse practitioners, Certified Wound Care Clinicians and technicians will evaluate your wound and determine the best treatment to heal the wound quickly.
 Following a thorough history, wound assessment and vascular work-up, a comprehensive treatment plan customized for your particular condition will be developed.
 Treatment plans may change as your wound begins to heal.

 Throughout the treatment process, wounds will be measured and photographed and entered into our TriAssess electronic medical record.
 With this specialized software, we will be able to generate wound-healing outcomes in "real time” and benchmark to like programs around the country, to ensure that our healing practices are providing the results we expect.
 Individual wounds will be assessed on each visit and treatment modalities will be adjusted to optimize a patient’s healing time.

 Keeping You Informed

 Communication with your referring physician is essential to manage any underlying disease processes, such as diabetes, that attributed to wound development or hinders the healing process.
 Progress reports will be created and delivered to referring physicians routinely to keep them abreast of your progress.
 We will also contact your physician if we recommend an invasive procedure or therapeutic service outside of the wound center’s scope of practice.

 Our specially trained staff will educate you and your family on proper wound care, nutrition, diabetes, hyperbaric oxygen therapy, and wound prevention throughout their course of treatment.
 We also will coordinate specialty services including: home health, nutritional counseling, physical therapy, occupational therapy, smoking cessation and orthotics as needed to speed wound healing.